Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: A deeper understanding of IW

 Consider the first example.
 The minimizer of $R(f)$ can be any \emph{Bayes-optimal classifier}, i.e., any $f$ such that $f(\cdot,+)>0$ and $f(\cdot,-)<0$.
 Next, on the top-left square, we have $\pte(\bx,1)=1/4$, $\pte(\bx,0)=0$, $\ptr(\bx,1)=1/2$, and $\ptr(\bx,0)=0$, and thus $w^*(\bx,y)=1/2$.
 Likewise, on the bottom-left square, we have $w^*(\bx,y)=1/2$.
 As a result, $J(f)=\frac{1}{2}\bE_{\ptr(\bx,y)}[\ell(\boldf(\bx),y)]$, meaning that the minimizer of $J(f)$ can be any Bayes-optimal classifier on $\cS_\tr$, i.e., any $f$ such that $f(-,+)>0$ and $f(-,-)<0$.
 The simplest manner for $f$ to transfer its knowledge from $\ptr$ to $\pte$ is to have a linear decision boundary and extend it to $\cS_\te\setminus\cS_\tr$, so that $f(\cdot,+)>0$ and $f(\cdot,-)<0$ on $\cS_\te$.
 We can see that the set of minimizers is shared and thus IW is classifier-consistent.

 Consider the second example.
 The minimizer of $J(f)$ is still the same while the minimizer of $R(f)$ significantly changes to any $f$ such that $f(-,+)>0$, $f(-,-)<0$, $f(+,+)<0$, and $f(+,-)>0$.
-This is a checkerboard where any adjacent squares have opposite signs of predictions.
-It is easy to see that IW is classifier-inconsistent with a test accuracy of 0.5.
+This non-linear decision boundary is a checkerboard where any two adjacent squares have opposite predictions.
+It is easy to see that IW is classifier-inconsistent and its test accuracy is 0.5.
 For binary classification with balanced classes, this accuracy is as poor as random guessing. \end{proof}